-Our compensation committee had two meetings in 2022.
+Our compensation committee had one meeting in 2023.
 The compensation committee operates under a written charter that was adopted by our board of directors and satisfies the applicable rules of the SEC and the listing standards of the NASDAQ Stock Market.
 A copy of the compensation committee charter is available on our website at www.seqll.com.